Garcangel/ffb-timer-stats/README.md

 - The **turn mode** is one of `regular` or `blitz`.
 - The turn number or mode or side is different from the last tracked turn for that team.

-This precisely matches the official FFBStats Java repo.

 ---